 For private sector WA award employees, whether unpaid pandemic leave will count towards an employee’s period of continuous employment for accruing long service leave depends on the provisions of the relevant WA award.

-- If the WA award contains a long service leave clause which specifies that an employee is entitled to long service leave in accordance with the Long Service Leave Act, or in accordance with the Long Service Leave General Order (which applied to WA award employees prior to 2006), then a period of unpaid pandemic leave will count towards an employee’s period of employment for accruing long service leave.
+- In most cases, if the WA award contains a long service leave clause which specifies that an employee is entitled to long service leave in accordance with the Long Service Leave Act, the Long Service Leave General Order (which applied to WA award employees prior to 2006), or some other arrangement, then a period of unpaid pandemic leave will count towards an employee’s period of employment for accruing long service leave.

 All WA awards are available on the Western Australian Industrial Relations Commission website at www.wairc.wa.gov.au or you can contact Wageline on 1300 655 266 for award specific information.